Elevated-feet Plank

 Follow these step-by-step instructions to perform Elevated-feet Plank with proper form and technique.

-Engage your core by pulling your belly button toward your spine and keep your body in a straight line from head to heels.
+Begin in a standard plank position on your forearms, with your body in a straight line from head to heels.

 Secondary Muscles